A user had this to say about moving Outlook to a new computer:

 If you really want to use Outlook's default location, click on AppData in the address bar then browse to Local - Microsoft - Outlook and put the PST file(s) into the folder.

-After the PST file is on the local drive, type Mail in the Start search field on the Start menu or go to Control Panel, Mail then open the profile dialog.
+After the PST file is on the local drive, go to Control Panel, type Mail in the Search field then open the profile dialog.
 (If you use the Category view, Mail is under the Users group; in Win7 64-bit, Mail is under 32-bit applications.)

 - Click the Show Profiles button.